Techtonica/curriculum/html/html.md

 ### Motivation
 - Hyper Text Markup Language is the markup language for creating web pages and web applications.
-- Almost all the modern web applications uses HTML for it's front-end.
+- Almost all the modern web applications use HTML for their front-end.
 And if you wish to be a web developer, you need to learn HTML.
 - HTML is really simple and easy to learn.

   **Which companies use html?** Almost every company uses HTML for it's front-end.
 You can visit, [codecademy](http://www.codeacademy.com) and [hackerrank](http://www.hackerrank.com).

 ### Objectives
 **Apprentices will be able to:**
 - Create an HTML file and open it in Chrome